Reach US False Claims Act readiness without rebuilding your policy programme

 Standard facts

-Why US_FALSE_CLAIMS_ACT matters for your operating model
+Why US False Claims Act matters for your operating model

-US_FALSE_CLAIMS_ACT doesn't just dictate document templates — it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
+US False Claims Act doesn't just dictate document templates - it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
 Getting it wrong creates renewal slippage, audit findings, and stalled customer deals.

 - • Issued by US Department of Justice and primarily enforced in US.